Code Conference – Some Thoughts on Big Tech Companies and the Government

 From Snap CEO and founder Evan Spiegel to Facebook COO Sheryl Sandberg, every speaker hit a note of contrition.
 While Snap apologized for its ugly app redesign, Facebook said sorry for losing billions of data points to such shady data brokers as Cambridge Analytica.

-But, when federal lawsuits challenge a tech company’s dominance, there come potential opportunities for smaller players to enter the fray and take larger competitors by surprise.
+But, when federal lawsuits challenge a tech company’s dominance, there comes a potential opportunity for smaller players to enter the fray and take larger competitors by surprise.

 Because Microsoft was preoccupied with divesting its many businesses, Smith continued, Google could rise and dominate the Search category.
 That opening has allowed Google to innovate without the press of a direct competitor and grow to define an entire category.